This post may contain affiliate links. Please read my affiliate policy.

 Blend a Quality Smoothie EVERY Time

-Follow these steps to a perfectly blended smoothie, no matter the blender!
+Follow these steps for a perfectly blended smoothie, using my favorite smoothie blenders!
 First, make sure you start with a mix of fresh + frozen ingredients.
 I recommend at least 1 frozen fruit in each smoothie, so that it is nicely chilled.

-Note: this berry smoothie recipe has a little less water in it, because oranges act as a liquid and a fruit, they’re so juicy!
+Note: this berry smoothie recipe has a little less water in it, because oranges act as a liquid and a fruit, they’re so juicy.
+For tips on blending it all perfectly, check out our guide on how to make a smoothie.

 How to measure leafy greens